juanmtaricco/SierpinskiTriangle/README.md

 # SierpinskiTriangle
-A Java implementation of the algorithm to build a Sierpinski Triangle
+A Java implementation of the algorithm to build a Sierpinski Triangle using the chaos game method.

 From Wikipedia...